Answer Keys

 PART 7

-41 G. The previous paragraphs mentions the advantages, and this one immediately introduces the downside, so the narrative is easy to trace.
+41 G. The previous paragraphs mention the advantages, and this one immediately introduces the downside, so the narrative is easy to trace.

 42 В. It is easier to have a look at a paragraph that follows this one — it starts with “The writer …”, suggesting that the previous paragraph introduced a writer and possibly a book.
 Paragraph B is the only one fitting this description.

-4З А. The preceding paragraphs numbers the downsides of the Internet in contrast with the advantages of more conventional reading from a book.
-Then this paragraph suggests that despite of all the downsides, the web offers best possibility for quick and efficient learning: “… a medium that would rewire our mental circuits as quickly and thoroughly as possible… “
+4З А. The preceding paragraphs list the downsides of the Internet in contrast with the advantages of more conventional reading from a book.
+Then this paragraph suggests that in spite of all the downsides, the web offers the best possibility for quick and efficient learning: “… a medium that would rewire our mental circuits as quickly and thoroughly as possible… “

 45 F. At the very end of Paragraph F online games are mentioned.
 The paragraph that follows continues this idea with the example of Second Life virtual world type of game.